dsc-courses/practice.dsc40a.com/problems/wi24-midterm1/wi24-midterm1-q03.md

 # BEGIN PROB

+_Originally Problem 3 on the first Winter 2024 Midterm Exam._

 \[(10 points)\] The hyperbolic cosine function is defined as
 $cosh(x) = \frac{1}{2}(e^{x} + e^{-x})$.
 In this problem, we aim to
 prove the convexity of this function using power series expansion.